Human Enhancement

 • –––, 2003.
 Beyond Therapy: Biotechnology and the Pursuit of Happiness, President’s Council on Bioethics, Executive Office of the President.

 • Kimmelman, J., 2009.
-Gene Transfer and the Ethics of First-in-Human Research: Lost in Translation, Cambridge and New York: Cambridge University Press.
+Gene Transfer and the Ethics of First-in-Human Research: Lost in Translation, Cambridge: Cambridge University Press.

 • Kitcher, P., 1997.
 The Lives to Come: The Genetic Revolution and Human Possibilities, New York: Touchstone.